- Visit Us

 The main function of the choir today is the same as it has always been: to adorn the daily offices with hymns, psalms, canticles and anthems.
 It sings two services daily during school terms: the only cathedral choir to do so in these islands.

-The choir is made up of 21 choristers, who like their predecessors, are still educated at the Cathedral Choir School (which, founded in 1432, is the only school of its kind in the country), 8 lay vicar choral and a number of choral scholars and Sunday men.
+The choir is made up of 24 boy choristers, who like their predecessors, are still educated at the Cathedral Choir School (which, founded in 1432, is the only school of its kind in the country), the girls choir (24 choristers and 16 scholars), 8 lay vicar choral and a number of choral scholars and Sunday men.

 Details of choristerships for interested parents can be found by clicking here.